Hyundai Kona Electric reliability & safety rating

-The Kona Electric scored five Euro NCAP stars for safety, and Hyundai’s reliability record is enviable
+The Hyundai Kona Electric scored five Euro NCAP stars for safety, and the brand's reliability record is enviable

 |Euro NCAP rating||Adult protection rating||Child protection rating||Safety assist rating|